keboola/connection-docs/storage/tables/index.md

 {:toc}

 Your project table storage is available in the **Tables** tab in the Storage section.
-All data tables are organized into [buckets](/storage/buckets/).
-Buckets can also be used to [share tables](/storage/buckets/sharing/) between projects.
+All data tables are organized into [buckets](/storage/buckets/) that can also be used to [share tables](/storage/buckets/sharing/) between projects.

 The actual data tables and the buckets are created primarily by KBC components (extractors, transformations and applications), or they are imported from CSV files.
-In case you want to import data to an already **existing table**, the imported table must have all the columns of the old, existing table, even if it the old table is empty.
+In case you want to import data to an already **existing table**, the imported table must have all the columns of the old, existing table, even if the old table is empty.
 If some columns are missing, you will receive a message like this:

     Some columns are missing in the csv file.
 Missing columns: lat,long.
 Expected columns: lat,long.